devgioele/universal-bookmark-manager/README.md

 2. Make sure you have [Rust](https://www.rust-lang.org/tools/install) installed and run `cargo install netscape-to-universal`.
 3. Run `netscape-to-universal <input_file> >> <output_file>`, where `<input_file>` is the path to the HTML file
 and `<output_file>` is the path to the bookmarks file (usually located at ~/.local/share/bookmarking/bookmarks).
+4. Review the bookmarks file and edit any tags that you find inappropriate.
+5. Optionally, remove the conversion software with `cargo uninstall netscape-to-universal` once you are done.

 ## How bookmarks are stored